CatrineBjaldby/Thesis-codes-CMB/Example_4/README_EXAMPLE_4.md

-# Example 2: Bivariate Clara model with non-invertible reward mapping
+# Example 4: Bivariate model with non-invertible reward matrix and not fully known CTMC

 This repository contains an ECM (Expectation–Conditional Maximization) implementation for the **Clara bivariate reward model** with a